Financial Planning

 It’s easy to get confused between the two.

 The former was designed for real estate transactions.
 This means you wouldn’t use a 1035 for real estate exchanges.
-By law, it’s not allowable in a 1035 exchange.
+By law, you can’t use a 1035 exchange for real estate.
 A 1035 exchange was made specifically for a few types of products, including:

 • life insurance policies